Managing Apps and Service Instances Using Apps Manager

 Review your current plan information.

-To change your plan, select a new plan from the list and click Select this plan.
+To change your plan, select a new plan from the list and click Select This Plan or Upgrade Your Account.

 Note: Not all services support upgrading.
 If your service does not support upgrading, the service plan page only displays the selected plan.

 Follow the steps below to rename or delete your service instance.

 To change the service instance name, enter the new name and click Update.

 To add configuration parameters to the service instance, enter the parameters in the Name and Value fields, then click Update.

 To delete the service instance, click Delete Service Instance.